The News Cycle May Be Short, but the Recovery is Long

 Recently I decided that, at least for me, that needed to change.

-I went to the web site of Samaritan’s Purse, a faith-based organization dedicated to recovery and rebuilding after natural disasters, and volunteered to spend a week helping clean up some of Hurricane Michael’s damage in southern Georgia, just three-and-a-half hours from my home.
+I went to the web site of Samaritan’s Purse, a faith-based organization dedicated to recovery and rebuilding after natural disasters, and volunteered to spend a week helping clean up some of Hurricane Michael’s damage in southern Georgia.

 Michael had been just under Category Five intensity when it made landfall in the Florida panhandle October 10.
 It was so powerful that even after traveling 160 miles inland, the hurricane downed thousands of trees and caused widespread power outages and injuries.